alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

 ### Where do you need help?
 * Discussion of formats to send out draft chapter
-  * How to manage community expectations about the lack of accessibility reccomendations
+  * How to manage community expectations about the lack of accessibility recommendations

 #### Notes
-*
+* Ask infra team if we can have a deploy preview of my branch (ie. same as we have deploy preview of branches merging to main)

 ## 4 March 2024